LucasGBurch/LucasGBurch/README.md

 - 👋 Hi, I’m @LucasGBurch
 - 👀 I’m interested in ...
 Learning to code and build new networks
 - 🌱 I’m currently learning ... mainly Java, did some basics on JS (https://replit.com/@LucasBurch)
 - 💞️ I’m looking to collaborate on ...
-Java Projects
+Java Projects and learn the most possible to fit in the TI area
 - 📫 How to reach me ...

 <!---